Ajishpradeep/pi_generator/ReadMe.md

 ## Model Architecture

-The chosen model is a **MaskedTransformer**, a transformer-based neural network designed to handle high-dimensional sequential data.
+The chosen model is a **MaskedTransformer**, a transformer-based neural network to handle high-dimensional sequential data.

 ### Architecture Details